-The Vail Square Metropolitan District No. 2 (the District) was established December 5, 2005, as a quasi-municipal corporation and political subdivision of the State of Colorado.
-The District was established as part of a triple district structure with Vail Square Metropolitan District Nos.
-1 and 3.
-The District is the Financing District which encompasses residential development and was established to provide funding and tax base for the capital improvements constructed by VSMD No. 1.
-Vail Square Metropolitan District No. 3 is the Financing District which encompasses non-residential development.
-Together, the Financing Districts have paid and will continue to pay capital and service obligations to Vail Square Metropolitan District No. 1, the Operating District.
+The Vail Square Metropolitan District No. 3 (the District) was established December 5, 2005, as a quasi-municipal corporation and political subdivision of the State of Colorado.
+The District was established as part of the triple district structure with Vail Square Metropolitan District Nos.
+1 and 2.
+The District is the Financing District which encompasses non-residential development and was established to provide funding and tax base for the capital improvements constructed by VSMD No. 1.
+VSMD No. 2 is the Financing District which encompasses residential development.
+Together, the Financing Districts have paid and will continue to pay capital and service obligations to VSMD No. 1, the Operating District.

-The financial statements of the District have been prepared in accordance with generally accepted accounting principles ("GAAP") as applied to governmental units.
-The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The financial statements of the District have been prepared in accordance with generally accepted accounting principles (GAAP) as applied to governmental units.
+The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant of the District's accounting policies are described below.